pam-exchange/BreakGlass/README.md

 > The naming of the breakglass accounts is 'hostname | platform/application | username'.
 The password for the entry in KeePassXC is the account password.
 If the breakglass account is using SSH key pairs, the private key is found in the entry notes.

 > [!CAUTION]
 > Do not have KeePassXC open in the desktop GUI when running the script.
+Having the program open may course errors and unexpected behaviour.
+This includes that breakglass account password/SSH keys was changed in PAM **without** storing a copy in the local vault.

 ### Command Syntax